-the establishment of dedicated services for women cross-border traders at onestop-border-posts or customs posts;

-- > creating the necessary conditions for women traders to effectively participate in and benefit from TF reform and related technical assistance and capacity building measures. - The technological environment: the technological advances (e.g. wider internet broadband, smart phones, artificial intelligence, block chain. etc) impacting actors of the international supply chain should also be monitored as: - > These technological solutions may be relied upon to drive the trade-facilitation agenda.
-For example, some countries have developed online or phone applications to facilitate payment of Customs tax and duties and/or to track the location of consignments/shipments. - > Countries need to guickly respond to new patterns impacting the trade landscape such as the expanded use of e-commerce. - > New goods may disrupt regional and national trade-facilitation flows due to large demands of goods such as solar panels, wireless headphones and electric scooters. - The environmental situation: as the world is becoming increasingly aware of the need to embrace environmental sustainability, new policies and regulations may come into force, which could impact the trade-facilitation landscape in a country.
+- facilitating trade sectors in which there is a strong prevalence of women to effectively and positively impact the lives of women; - providing gender-responsive trade-facilitation measures / solutions such as the establishment of dedicated services for women cross-border traders at one-stop-border-posts or customs posts; - creating the necessary conditions for women traders to effectively participate in and benefit from TF reform and related technical assistance and capacity building measures. - The technological environment: the technological advances (e.g. wider internet broadband, smart phones, artificial intelligence, block chain. etc) impacting actors of the international supply chain should also be monitored as: - These technological solutions may be relied upon to drive the tradefacilitation agenda.
+For example, some countries have developed online or phone applications to facilitate payment of Customs tax and duties and/or to track the location of consignments/shipments. - Countries need to quickly respond to new patterns impacting the trade landscape such as the expanded use of e-commerce. - New goods may disrupt regional and national trade-facilitation flows due to large demands of goods such as solar panels, wireless headphones and electric scooters. - The environmental situation: as the world is becoming increasingly aware of the need to embrace environmental sustainability, new policies and regulations may come into force, which could impact the trade-facilitation landscape in a country.
 An example could be a law that would make the use of green energy and recycling mandatory in all public offices.
-These types of policies could not only shape the type of commodities entering and exiting the country but also the construction of facilities such as one-stop-border posts.

-- The legal and regulatory framework: trade can be facilitated through enabling legislation and regulations.
+These types of policies could not only shape the type of commodities entering and exiting the country but also the construction of facilities such as one-stop-border posts. - The legal and regulatory framework: trade can be facilitated through enabling legislation and regulations.
 However, it can also be hampered by burdensome existing or upcoming legal and regulatory frameworks.
 It is, hence, important to understand the situation in a region or country before embarking on the definition of goals and targets.
-When designing an NTFB strategy, it may be worthwhile, for example, to determine whether a country has already ratified the WTO TFA, the WCO RKC or is part of a regional economic community, which facilitates the flow of goods across borders. - Success factors and risks - A strategy relies on success factors that must hold true/materialise during its execution.
+When designing an NTFB strategy, it may be worthwhile, for example, to determine whether a country has already ratified the WTO TFA, the WCO RKC or is part of a regional economic community, which facilitates the flow of goods across borders.

+• Success factors and risks

+- A strategy relies on success factors that must hold true/materialise during its execution.
 For an NTFB strategy, these success factors may include sustained political support, continuous cooperation among stakeholders, adequate access to necessary financial resources and to the necessary technical assistance. - When designing a strategy, it is important to identify the potential risks and the most appropriate response and treatment for each risk, in order to preserve the desired level of strategy execution.
 Risks can be defined as uncertain events or set of events that, should they occur, will influence the achievement of objectives.
-A risk is measured by a combination of the probability of a perceived threat or opportunity occurring, and the magnitude of its impact on objectives.
-Several tools can help NTFBs with risk analysis and monitoring - for example, the use of a risk register and a risk matrix.
+A risk is measured by a combination of the probability of a perceived threat or opportunity occurring, and the magnitude of its impact on objectives59.
+Several tools can help NTFBs with risk analysis and monitoring - for example, the use of a risk register and a risk matrix60.
 Risks related to the execution of the NTFB strategy and trade-facilitation reforms may include resistance to change, political instability and cumbersome legislative process.